getzola/zola/docs/content/documentation/templates/pages-sections.md

 ancestors: Array<String>;
 // The relative path from the `content` directory to the markdown file
 relative_path: String;
-// The language for the section if there is one
+// The language for the section if there is one.
+Default to the config `default_language`
-lang: String?;
+lang: String;
 // Information about all the available languages for that content
 translations: Array<TranslatedContent>;
 ```